vaspelin/thiocyanate/README.md

 conda env create -f environment.yml source activate analysis
 ```
+4. Run the project by opening the Jupyter notebook `project_updated` and running the cells. `
 ## Note

 Please save your project when the course finished as we may delete it before the next course event.